dalibo/pitrery/install.md

 `pg_ident.conf`) when they are not located inside `PGDATA`.

 Notes:
-* Here we have configured `archive_xlog` to store the WAL files in `prod/xlog` to have them close to the base backups.
+* Here we have left the default configuration for `archive_xlog` to store the WAL files in `prod/archived_xlog`.
+This keep them close to the base backups.
 * When using the `rsync` storage method, tarballs are replaced with directory with the same base name.